tuskbuddy/site/exampleSite/content/classic-meatloaf.md

 type = "post"

 +++
 Meatloaf with mashed potatoes is my all-time favorite comfort food.
 The beef and pork mixture with a sauce that perfectly balances sweet and tangy makes this recipe a standout for home-style cooks.
+A good friend of mine ate this and said it was the first good meatloaf he'd ever had.

 #### Where's this recipe from?